-The difference between the Synthesizable design and the Simulation example design is the use of the MicroBlazeTM microprocessor instead of the AXI VIP core as AXI4 master.
-Also, the synthesizable design uses the MIG IP core for DDR memory access.
-The locked port of AXI4-Stream to Video Out is connected to axi_gpio_lock core and the MicroBlaze polls the corresponding register for a sign that the test passed.
+The difference between the Synthesizable design and the Simulation example design is the use of a microprocessor instead of the AXI VIP core as AXI4 master.
+In addition, the synthesizable design uses the MIG IP core for DDR memory access.
+The locked port of AXI4-Stream to Video Out is connected to axi_gpio_lock core and the processor polls the corresponding register for a sign that the test passed.
+Figure 5-3 shows a synthesizable example design.